apache/nuttx/configs/README.txt

 configs/pirelli_dpl10
   This directory contains the board support for pirelli dpl10 phones.
-  It is a variant of the compal_e88 config with the small change of enabling the IrDA serial console.
+  It is a variant of the compal_e88 config with the small changes for the differences in the board.

 configs/pjrc-8051
   8051 Microcontroller.
 This port uses the PJRC 87C52 development system